Thank you for trying AMP!

 Permitted Items - Personal clothing can be purchased from the commissary.
 You are allowed up to three of any clothing item listed.
 Other permitted items are:

 If incoming mail includes items you have already met your limit on you may return them to sender or have them placed in your personal property or surrender them to staff for disposal.
 Any items found in excess of allowed limits will be confiscated.
 You may have approved white underclothing brought to you within the first 72 hours of your incarceration seven days a week between the hours of 8 am and 4pm

-To ensure quick and effective communications with the facility staff, an inmate request form is available to you.
+Inmate Request Forms - To ensure quick and effective communications with the facility staff, an inmate request form is available to you.
 Inmate request forms are kept on each individual post and can be obtained from asking the on-duty officer assigned to your post.
-All inmates request forms should be submitted to the post officer.
+All inmates request forms should be submitted to the post office.
 Forms submitted that are non-legible and unsigned will be discarded.

 You have the right to correspond with counsel and courts without having correspondence read, but keep in mind that all mail is checked for contraband.
 Any Correspondence from inmates of the Tuscaloosa County Jail with inmates of other facilities must be approved by the Chief Jail Administrator.